Laminated Brass

 The lamination process can increase manufacturing costs, particularly for custom orders or small batches. - Delamination Risk

-Laminated brass is heavier than other alternatives like aluminium, which can be a drawback in industries where weight reduction is critical, such as aerospace or automotive. - Limited Extreme Environment Use
+This brass is heavier than other alternatives like aluminium, which can be a drawback in industries where weight reduction is critical, such as aerospace or automotive. - Limited Extreme Environment Use

 While durable, laminated brass may not perform well in extremely high temperatures or highly corrosive environments, where stainless steel or titanium may be more appropriate. - Complex Recycling Process